AlbusPercivalDumbledore/PitchDark-Fox/README.md

 # PitchDark-Fox

+NOT MAINTAINED.
+Won't be able to update anymore.

 Pitch Black Ultra Compact Stylesheet for Firefox.
 For my personal use.
-Tested on Firefox Nightly 91.09a1, for Windows 10
+Tested on Firefox Nightly 91.09a1, for Windows 10.

 ![PitchDarkFox](https://github.com/im-hm/PitchDark-Fox/blob/main/Previews/PitchDarkFox.png)